-- the nature of the breach and the history of compliance of the food business operator; or - an assessment of the food business operator's willingness to undertake the work identified by the officer.
+- the nature of the breach and the history of compliance of the food business operator; or - in the case of new businesses, an assessment of the food business operator's willingness to undertake the work identified by the officer.

 It is important that the full range of enforcement options remains open to an authorised officer.
 A Competent Authority should not adopt policies where the number of (hygiene) improvement notices served or the number of other legal processes, such as prosecution or formal caution, is an indicator of performance.